YSSF934/YSSF934/README.md

 - 👯 I completed Udacity's Data Analyst Nanodegree in 2021
 - 🤔 I am currently working for Thinkful as a Data Analyst Mentor
 - 📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development
-- 📚 I am passionate about using data in to help guide strategic decisions
+- 📚 I am passionate about using data to help guide strategic decisions

 ### 📬 Find me on